nosegae/NoseGAE/readme.rst

 fail (because the tested code **will fail** when run inside the Google App Engine) may pass.

-For instance, consider an app that writes to a file, like this one:
+For instance, consider an app that uses the `socket` module, like this one:

-.. include :: support/badapp/badapp.py
+.. include :: support/bad_app/bad_app.py
+   :literal:

 With a simple functional test:

-.. include :: support/badapp/test.py
+.. include :: support/bad_app/test.py
+   :literal:

 This test will pass when run outside of the Google App Engine environment.
+(Again, we have to run this in a new process, since this process had already been set up for GAE).

     >>> bad_app = os.path.join(support, 'bad_app')
     >>> print Popen(
     ...     ["nosetests", "-v", bad_app],
     ...     stderr=PIPE).stderr.read() # doctest: +ELLIPSIS +REPORT_NDIFF
-    test.test_writing ... ok
+    test.test_index_calls_gethostbyname ... ok
     <BLANKLINE>
     ----------------------------------------------------------------------
     Ran 1 test in ...s